-The travel industry is going to adapt to a new set of challenges, the priorities of travelers are going to shift.
+The travel industry is going to adapt to a new set of challenges, and the priorities of travelers are going to shift.
 Some travel destinations are going to be better suited for the new times, and among these optimal travel destinations, Ecuador is our top pick!

 - The Galapagos Islands

 - Nature and open spaces

 - Short travel distance within Ecuador with good transportation systems and airports